Easy Guitar Chords For Beginners – 12 Chords You Need To Know

 11) A Minor

-If you want to make a piece written in C major easier on the guitar player then transpose it to A minor.
-The key of Am requires the fingers to stretch less and allows for fewer fingers to be used than C major.
+In fact, if you want to make a piece that is written in C major easier on the guitar player then transpose it to A minor.
+The key of Am requires the fingers to stretch less and also enables fewer fingers to be used than C major.

 A minor must have the notes: A, C, and E.